 Xamarin Platform functions

-If we want to use in our application functionalities that are implemented in a different way on a given platform, such as access to a file system, camera, or location, etc., they must be handled appropriately on each platform separately.
+If we want to use in our application functionalities that are implemented differently on a given platform, such as access to a file system, camera, location, etc., they must be handled appropriately on each platform separately.
 There are, of course, libraries and plugins, such as Xamarin.
-Essentials, which support most platform functions, but nevertheless, many of these functions need to be handled by themselves, such as notification support or integration with Facebook.
+Essentials, which support most platform functions, but many of these functions need to be handled by themselves, such as notification support or integration with Facebook.
 There is a mechanism with Xamarin Forms called DependencyService that allows you to use these functions from a shared project.
-In Xamarin Native, there is no such built-in mechanism, and to be able to use it, it is a best to use ready-made libraries that add this mechanism to our application.
+In Xamarin Native, there is no such built-in mechanism, and to be able to use it, it is best to use ready-made libraries that add this mechanism to our application.

 In which cases should you choose Xamarin Native and in which Xamarin Forms?

-To summing up the article and knowledge above.
-It remains to ask the question, „is it worth it?”
-In my opinion, yes, although I would not recommend that you switch entirely to Xamarin.Forms because although both approaches have both their advantages and disadvantages, although because each application and the resources that we have at its disposal are different, it is worth knowing the different approaches that we can use and select them according to the needs of the application, client or own.
+To sum up the article and knowledge above.
+It remains to ask the question, “Is it worth it?”
+In my opinion, yes, although I would not recommend that you switch entirely to Xamarin.Forms because although both approaches have both their advantages and disadvantages because each application and the resources that we have at its disposal are different, it is worth knowing the different approaches that we can use and select them according to the needs of the application, client, or own.